CodeScop/Oge-Mai-Field-Guide/desertresources.md

   - sell items (River Grass and Gold Bars can be especially good for this; Raw Fabric can also be useful.
 Protective Mantles may also be sold.)
   - 3PC Battles: Villager (1300 words, 1 Spider Poison, and 5 Leaves for 3-7)
   - Shrine TFA Battles: Fools' Lorsa (150 words for 1-4), Witch's Memoirs (500 words for 0-8), Fools' Lorsa Halloween (100 words for 0-4), Lupo (450 words for 0-2)
+  - ShrineBird Battles: Katock (500 words for 2-5)
+  - ShrineGiant Battles: Takra (500 words for 2-5)
 - **Buy: **FOREST
 - **Used for:** Buy misc items;
   - FOREST